 Muscle Loss and Sarcopenia Risk

-The concern: losing 22.5% of body weight at the 15 mg dose means roughly 7 to 8% lean mass loss.
-For a 100 kg individual losing 22.5 kg, approximately 7 to 8 kg is lean tissue.
-In older adults or those with low baseline muscle mass, this can accelerate sarcopenia (pathological muscle loss) and increase fall risk.
+The concern: at the 15 mg dose producing 22.5% body weight loss, roughly 7 to 8% is lean tissue.
+For a 100 kg individual losing 22.5 kg, approximately 7 to 8 kg is lean mass.
+In older adults or those with low baseline muscle mass, this can accelerate sarcopenia and increase fall risk.

 Resistance training is the primary mitigation.
 Studies consistently show that structured resistance exercise 2 to 3 times per week preserves 50 to 80% of lean mass during caloric restriction.
 Protein intake of 1.2 to 1.6 g per kg body weight per day provides the amino acid substrate for muscle maintenance.
-These two interventions together substantially reduce the sarcopenia risk.
+For the full discussion, see our article on tirzepatide muscle loss.

 Bone Density Considerations

 Modest reductions in bone mineral density (BMD) at the hip and lumbar spine have been observed with significant weight loss from GLP-1 receptor agonists.
-The mechanical unloading hypothesis: less body weight means less gravitational stress on bones, which signals the body to reduce bone density.
+The mechanical unloading hypothesis: less body weight means less gravitational stress on bones, signaling the body to reduce bone density.

-This concern is most relevant for postmenopausal women, who already face accelerated BMD loss.
+This concern is most relevant for postmenopausal women with pre-existing osteopenia.
 Baseline DEXA scanning before starting tirzepatide and follow-up at 12 months is a reasonable monitoring strategy for at-risk individuals.
 Weight-bearing exercise and adequate calcium and vitamin D intake support bone health during rapid weight loss.

 Cardiovascular Safety: Reassuring Data